 Categories: Dead Key FOBS

-Open a BMW or Mini with a Dead Key Fob
+Open a BMW with a Dead Key Fob

-How to Open a BMW or Mini with a Dead Key Fob
+How to Open a BMW with a Dead Key Fob

 Retrieving the Mechanical Key

-For your BMW or Mini, press the button on the back of the remote control (or ‘clicker’) and pull the key ring end to remove the integrated key.
+For your BMW, press the button on the back of the remote control (or ‘clicker’) and pull the key ring end to remove the integrated key.
 The integrated or mechanical key can be used to unlock the driver’s door.

-In 2014, BMW and Mini both added themselves to the list of manufacturers hiding the keyhole or lock cylinder, and introduced a new, slightly redesigned key fob.
+In 2014, BMW added themselves to the list of manufacturers hiding the keyhole or lock cylinder, and introduced a new, slightly redesigned key fob.
 The button in this case, is on the side, as shown.
 Press it and pull the key ring end to remove the mechanical key.

 In 2015, in higher end models, BMW introduced a Display Key.
 The mechanical key is separate and should be carried in a wallet or purse!
 The Display Key itself can be recharged in the car (see the end of this page).
 If the Display Key goes dead and the mechanical key is not available, roadside assistance will be necessary.

-The iX mechanical key is behind the chrome cover on the key fob.
+In the iX and newer (2022+) 7-Series ICE models the mechanical key is behind the chrome cover on the key fob.
 Look for the button shown (first image).
 Press it and pull away the cover in the direction of the larger arrow.
 Then rotate the mechanical key out from the fob starting with the key’s tip (second image).

 Opening Your BMW

 In the iX, note a small door on the far right in the entry opening.
 Push to release it and pull it away to expose the key hole in the same spot (right).
-This handle has since spread the ICE powered 7-Series and will likely find its way to other models.
+This handle has since spread to the ICE-powered 7-Series beginning in 2022 and will likely find its way to other models.

 Note that once the key has been used in the lock, the door used to expose the key hole is now used to open the driver’s door itself.
 Pull it away to the left until the door unlatches.
 The actual door handle will not operate.